sebastienrousseau/frontmatter-gen/README.md

 # Frontmatter Gen (frontmatter-gen)

-A robust, high-performance Rust library for parsing and serialising frontmatter in various formats, including YAML, TOML, and JSON.
-Built with safety, efficiency, and ease of use in mind.
+A high-performance Rust library for parsing and serialising frontmatter in YAML, TOML, and JSON formats.
+Built for safety, efficiency, and ease of use.

 <!-- markdownlint-disable MD033 MD041 -->
 <center>